-- (6+ mo) Steamed or roasted apple slices: served BLW style, the baby will be able to pick up the pieces and suck off the tender flesh, then discard the skin.
+- (6+ mo) Steamed or baked apple slices: served BLW style, the baby will be able to pick up the pieces and suck off the tender flesh, then discard the skin.

 - (8/9+ mo) Raw, grated, using softer varieties like MacIntosh or Gala and offer a small amount at a time.

 - (16/18 mo +) Raw sticks, using softer varieties here too and sit with your kiddo to see how they do.

 - (2 yr + ish) Raw slices.
 Use soft varieties and see how your toddler does.
 Many toddlers at this age can actually eat whole apples, but some can’t so you need to see what works for your child!